-In 2023 gas deliveries from gas transmission grid to end users directly connected to the transmission grid and to distribution grids increased by 12 per cent and was 13.3 TWh (in 2022 11.7 TWh).
-The increase was mainly due to increased use of gas in heat and power generation which increased in 2023 by 57 per cent.
-High gas prices and uncertainties with security of supplied had decreased gas consumption remarkably in 2022 and especially gas consumption in heat and power generation decreased in 2022 by 76 per cent.
-In other sectors gas consumption increased in 2023 moderately: among industrial customers connected to the transmission grid increase was 4 per cent and gas deliveries from the transmission grid to distribution grids increased by 5 per cent.
+In 2024 gas deliveries from gas transmission grid to end users directly connected to the transmission grid and to distribution grids increased by 4.5 per cent and was 14.0 TWh (in 2023 13.4 TWh)1.
+Gas consumption in Finland has slightly recovered from the deep decrease in 2022 caused by high gas prices and suspended gas import from Russia.
+However, gas consumption in Finland is still 44 per cent lower than in 2022.

+The increase in gas consumption was mainly due to increased use of gas in heat and power generation which was increased in 2024 by 11 per cent.
+In other sectors changes in gas consumption in 2024 were moderate: among industrial customers connected to the transmission grid consumption decreased by 2 per cent and gas deliveries from the transmission grid to distribution grids increased by 3 per cent.
 Gas deliveries to distribution grids covered 21 per cent of all gas deliveries from transmission grid.